Skip to main content

 Most of that attrition concentrates in one window: the first 90 days.
 If your studio does not have a structured system for those early weeks, members are falling through the cracks before you notice they stopped showing up.

 This guide breaks down a phased 90-day retention framework backed by the strongest available research, with specific touchpoints you can implement regardless of team size.
+It then maps the rest of the retention system: how to read cancellations, how to catch risk weeks before the cancellation email, how to stop payment leaks and win back former members, and how to run all of it with a lean team.

 Key takeaways: